 Investment advisory fees for separately managed accounts are calculated on a percentage of assets under management computed and payable at specified intervals, generally quarterly in arrears.
-Unless ASM has permission from the client to automatically debit the investment advisory fees from their qualified custodial, banking or brokerage account(s), as the case may be, ASM will invoice each client for services rendered.
+However, for a few smaller clients ASC receives a fixed fee computed and payable at specified intervals, generally quarterly in arrears.
+ASC receives permission from certain clients to automatically debit their investment advisory fee from their qualified custodial, banking or brokerage account.

-The standard fees on a separately managed account are as follows; 1.00% up to \$20,000,000, .50% on the next \$30,000,000, .30% on the next \$50,000,000 and .25% over \$100,000,000.
-The standard fees on a separately managed balanced accounts are 1.00% on equities and .50% on fixed income.
-Fees are prorated for inception and termination dates other than customary fee computation dates and may be prorated for significant contributions and withdrawals.
+The standard fees on a separately managed account are as follows; 1.00% up to \$20,000,000, 0.50% on the next \$30,000,000, 0.30\% on the next \$50,000,000 and 0.25\% over \$100,000,000.
+Fees are prorated for inception/termination dates other than customary fee computation dates and may be prorated for significant contributions and withdrawals at ASC's discretion.
+The investment advisory fee for separately managed accounts ranges from 0.20% to 1.00% per annum.
 Fees may vary depending on the size of the account and/or relationship, type of product and type of account.
 Assets under management are valued daily based on the last sale price of the security on the exchange on which it is traded.
 Security prices are provided to ASM and ASC by ICE Data Services ("ICE"), an independent pricing service widely recognized in the industry.
-If the security has not been traded, ICE will provide the current bid price or other similar method will be used to determine asset value.
-ASM investment advisory Agreements with clients are terminable at will by the client or ASM.
-Minimum account size for separately managed accounts is \$100,000 for an individual client and \$500,000 for an institutional client.
-However ASM may waive the minimum requirement for certain relationships.
-In addition to ASM's investment management fees, clients bear trading costs, custodial fees and other expenses that may be charged by their custodian or other third parties.
-Clients should review all fees charged by ASM and its affiliates, custodians and brokers and others to fully understand the total amount of fees paid.
+If the security has not been traded, ICE will provide the current bid price or another similar method will be used to determine asset value.
+ASC investment advisory agreements with clients are terminable at will by the client or ASC.
+Minimum account size for separately managed accounts is \$100,000 for an individual account and \$500,000 for an institutional account.
+However, ASC may waive the minimum size requirement for certain relationships.
+In addition to ASC's investment management fees, clients bear trading costs, custodial fees and other expenses that may be charged by their custodian or other third parties.
+Clients should review all fees charged by ASC and its affiliates, custodians and brokers and others to fully understand the total amount of fees paid.
 For additional information about brokerage, please see "Brokerage Practices" section below.